 While targeting and firing was quite easy, I found that it was difficult to lock-on and use certain armament effectively, such as the heat seeking missiles.
 Still, the core gameplay mechanics worked well enough for basic tank-on-tank shootouts and that is easily one of the game’s strong points.

 Unfortunately, outside of using tanks, transport carriers and long-range bombers, I ran into some huge problems trying to fly around in the helicopters.
 After tweaking the controls the helicopters were still horrible to fly around in and this is the main reason I knocked two stars off the gameplay.
 Sometimes it’s necessary to lend support to teammates via an aerial vehicle but with the wonky controls and stiff response for the yaw and roll, many gamers might find themselves turned off with handling any aerial vehicle in the game.

-Terra Battle For The Outland Review - Fun Factors
+Terra Battle For The Outland Review – Fun Factors (3 out of 5)

 It’s hard for a game to be fun if it’s broken, such as Mortal Online.
 For the most part, Terra isn’t broken or unplayable, yet it does leave gamers with a egging feeling of indigence for something deeper.
 After blowing tanks apart a couple of times, dodging some aerial opponent’s missiles and taking over a base or two, there’s nothing much more to do other than die, repeat and…die again.